 Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page.
 Learn More.

 Fall means canning apple pie filling at my house!
-Just think when winter gets here and you’ve got a craving for a fresh hot apple pie, all you have to do is open a jar from the pantry, pour it in your favorite pie crust, and bake.
+Just think, when winter gets here, and you’ve got a craving for a fresh hot apple pie, all you have to do is open a jar from the pantry, pour it in your favorite pie crust, and bake.

 Homemade apple pie filling does make the best apple pies and muffins.
-There is really no comparison to the flavor of a homemade apple pie or apple crumble to that of one that is store-bought.
+There is really no comparison between the flavor of a homemade apple pie or apple crumble to that of one that is store-bought.

 If you have not been canning your own apple pie filling, you are missing out!
 It’s easy to make and tastes so much better!